The Rank of the Sandpile Group of Random Directed Bipartite Graphs: Introduction

 \subsection{Acknowledgement}

 Thanks to Hoi Nguyen for leading us in a summer reading group which lead us to this problem.
-Also thanks to Nathan Kaplan for pointing out some important omissions and ambiguities in an earlier draft.
+Thanks to Nathan Kaplan for pointing out some important omissions, errors and ambiguities in an earlier draft.
+Finally, we thank the anonymous reviewer for corrections and insightful comments.